 Classes are taught in English and designed specifically for short summer terms.
 They are offered from several departments, many of which are interdisciplinary and team taught by UAB professors.
 The program is available to local Spanish students from UAB as well as students from other countries.
 The courses are intensive and consist of at least 55 contact hours each teaching period.
 Classes are in the mornings and afternoons are reserved for self-guided study (2-3 hours recommended).

 Before departure, you’ll receive a survey regarding course selection.
 If there is an initial lack of interest from students for any one or more courses, these may be canceled before the program starts.
 Registration is then finalized after arrival.

 You will earn direct UC credit and grades for all coursework.
-Grades for the summer term are typically available a month after the program ends.
+Grades for the summer term are typically available in late September.
 They may not arrive in time to accommodate summer degree verification deadlines.